nice-digital/nice-icons/README.md

 3. Reference both your SVG icon and the core icons:

 	`src: ["./icons/*.svg", "./node_modules/@nice-digital/icons/src/*.svg"]`
-4. Override the `$nice-font-base-path` variable in your application's SASS to match where your font files are served from.
+4. Override the `$nice-icons-base-path` variable in your application's SASS to match where your font files are served from.
 The default path is */fonts/*.

 > Note: Only reference the core icons you need when building a custom icon font.
 E.g. replace `"./icons/*.svg"` with `"./icons/logo.svg", "./icons/search.svg"` etc.